aidhayes/project-symmetry/README.md

 # project-symmetry
-## Introduction
+## About
-Semantic comparison between entire Wikipedia articles in different languages so that we can suggest edits.
+Software designed for comparing Wikipedia articles in different languages in order to determine what information is missing from one article, but present in another.
+The goal is for everyone to have the same access to information no matter what language they speak.
+This is just one small step in eliminating the digital divide.
+For more information, visit: https://www.grey-box.ca
 ## Requirements
 Python 3+:
 https://www.python.org/downloads/